 Search high and low to find scholarships that pertain to your child’s talents, interests, or background.
 Here are four databases to help make your search easier:

 Unlike grants, most scholarships will require students to prove their candidacy, although this typically means you’ll have to write an essay on a specific topic.
 When applying for multiple scholarships, it’s important to stay organized and keep track of deadlines and requirements.

 Scholarships, Grants, and the Cost of Attendance

-The primary factor that will limit the amount of scholarships and grants your child can receive is his or her school’s Cost of Attendance.
+The primary factor that will limit the number of scholarships and grants your child can receive is his or her school’s Cost of Attendance.
 A school’s Cost of Attendance is the total amount it will cost a student to attend for the academic year.

 The cost of attendance includes: